The Bewitchin' Pool: Episode notes

 This was the final original episode of the original Twilight Zone series to be broadcast, though not the last to be filmed.
-(The last episode filmed was "Come Wander with Me", while, according to Marc Scott Zicree's "The Twilight Zone Companion", the reediting of An Occurrence at Owl Creek Bridge (including the addition of new footage of Serling) was the last episode "produced" before cancellation.
-The last episode broadcast during the original run – as a repeat – was "The Jeopardy Room".)

 Numerous production problems delayed the premiere of this episode, which was originally scheduled for March 20, 1964.
-Most noticeably, back-lot noise rendered much of the outdoor dialogue unusable – only the indoor scenes with Aunt T were considered audible.
+Back-lot noise rendered much of the outdoor dialogue unusable – only the indoor scenes with Aunt T were considered audible.
 The entire cast (except Aunt T) consequently re-dubbed their outdoor dialogue in September 1963, but Mary Badham's voice was still deemed not right.
 Unfortunately, by the time this decision had been made, Badham had returned to her home in Alabama, and the cost of flying her back to Los Angeles to re-record her lines yet again was ruled to be too expensive.
-Eventually, voice actress June Foray, best known as the voice of Rocky the Flying Squirrel in the Bullwinkle cartoons, and who had voiced Talky Tina in the episode "Living Doll" earlier in the season, dubbed Sport Sharewood's lines for all the scenes that take place outdoors.
-In the finished episode, the change in Sport's voice is noticeable when she moves indoors, and Badham's own deeper voice and more authentic accent are heard in place of Foray's overdubbed voice characterization.
+Eventually, voice actress June Foray (the voice of Rocky the Flying Squirrel in the Bullwinkle cartoons), who had voiced Talky Tina in the episode "Living Doll" earlier in the season, dubbed Sport Sharewood's lines for all the scenes that take place outdoors.